 Managing Pests & Diseases

-Snake plants offer a host of benefits (including being straightforward to propagate), carry all sorts of meanings and symbolism, and are generally easy-care, slow-growing plants but be considerate of watering cycles, temperature, and humidity requirements, fertilizing needs, and light exposure.
+Snake plants offer a host of benefits (including being straightforward to propagate and purify the air), carry all sorts of meanings and symbolism, and are generally easy-care, slow-growing plants but be considerate of watering cycles, temperature, and humidity requirements, fertilizing needs, and light exposure.
 Many pest problems can be solved by improving your plant’s environment.
+Under ideal growing conditions, you may even notice your snake plant producing flowers.

 Remember to carefully inspect any new plants or potting soil you bring into your home.
 Adding new houseplants is the most common way new pests are introduced into your home.